Wasps 'likely' to enter administration 'within days'

 Wasps will not fulfil this Saturday's Premiership game at Exeter following the news, saying they "recognise that this will not only impact on our players, staff and supporters, but also Exeter Chiefs and the wider rugby community".

-Wasps had been hopeful of securing new funding to help with £35m debt owed to bond holders following their relocation from London in 2014, and HM Revenues and Customs pursuing them for unpaid taxes.
+Wasps had been hopeful of securing new funding to help with a £35m debt owed to bond holders following their relocation from London in 2014, and HM Revenues and Customs pursuing them for unpaid taxes.

 Despite saying talks with interested parties are "ongoing", the club have been forced to take action.